 Prof. Luke Stein

 This course schedule will change during the semester.
-Ad hoc topic changes (unannounced) may be based on current events or class pace and interest.
-Announcement of any meeting changes will be distributed via Discord; please ensure that you are monitoring the #announcements
+Ad hoc topic changes (unannounced) will be based on current events or class pace and interest.
+Announcement of any meeting changes will be distributed via Discord; please ensure that you are monitoring the #announcements channel there.

-To see a constantly updated version of the schedule, please just scroll down on this page to the “Updated schedule” section.
+To see a constantly updated version of the schedule, please just scroll down on this page to the “Updated schedule” section, which I will use to track what we actually do.

 |